Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure

 We give an undecidability result extending a result of Delacourt on $\mu$-limit sets \cite{Delacourt-2011}.

-\begin{corollary}[Rice theorem on sets of limit measures] Let $P$ be a property on set of measures that is nontrivial on non-empty $\Sigma_2$-CCC sets (i.e. not always or never true).
-Then it is undecidable, given a CA $F:\bz\to\bz$, whether $\add(F,\mu)$ satisfies $P$ for $\mu\in\Mmixfull(\bz)$.\end{corollary}
+\begin{corollary}[Rice theorem on $\mu$-limit measures sets] Let $P$ be a nontrivial property on non-empty $\Pi_2$-CCC sets of $\Ms(\B^\Z)$ (i.e. not always or never true).
+There is no algorithm that can decide, given an alphabet $\A$ and a CA $F:\az\to\az$, whether $\V(F,\mu)$ satisfies $P$ for $\mu\in\Mmixfull(\bz)$.\end{corollary}